Production of extra quarks at the Large Hadron Collider beyond the Narrow Width Approximation: Extra quark mixing with first generation SM quarks

-The correction factor between the total cross-section and the sum of NWA pair production and SM backround cross-section for mixing with first generation is plotted in Fig.~\ref{fig:TXBfirst}.
-The backgrounds for these channels are not as large as in the case of mixing with third generation, therefore the correction factor for these channels is much more relevant than in the former case.
-However, the interference effects between the total signal and the SM background are however again negligible, as it is possible to see in Fig.~\ref{fig:TSBfirst}.
+The correction factors to multiply to the sum of NWA cross-section and SM background to obtain the interference term are plotted in Fig.~\ref{fig:TXBfirst}.
+For all channels the correction factor becomes quickly large as the $T$ width increases, even if in different fashions depending on the channel.
+The relative differences between signal and background are small in this case, such that $\sigma_T$ receives a large contribution from the signal.
+However, when taking into account the full signal, including the large width effects, the interference effects with the SM background become small or negligible in the whole parameter space.
 As in the case of mixing with third generation, these results show that searches for the exploration of scenarios where the VLQs mix with light generations and have a large width would be significantly more accurate by considering the full signal instead than reinterpreting the NWA results.